soljoven/cascade/README.md

 ![image model comp](/img/model_comp.png)

-When compared to historic daily average occupancy, GBC came closest when compared to other models.
+When model predictions were compared to historic daily average occupancy, GBC had the closest correlation to it.

 ## Deployment
+Final product is in the shape of a basic web app (see Confidentiality section for demo) and a dashboard for top properties with highest average prediction over the peak season.
+Following architecture and technology were used for this project:
 ![image architecture and technology](/img/arch_tech.png)